tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 ## Conclusion

 At this point, you should now be able to render your application within an `iframe`.
-If you followed exactly, you would be limited to self-served and Atlassian `iframe`s, but, hopefully, you will be able to tweak our `AllowIframe` plug to fit your application's needs.
+If you copied the `Content-Security-Policy` exactly, you would be limited to self-served and Atlassian `iframe`s, but, hopefully, you will be able to tweak our `AllowIframe` plug to fit your application's needs.

-Going through the process taught me two lessons:

-1. `iframe`s are not a dead technology of the past
-1. The architecture of plug is both powerful and flexible

 # Thoughts